Graduates Begin Careers At a Top Regional Hospital

 Floyd Memorial Hospital, which was recently recognized as one of the top five “Best Regional Hospitals” for the Metro Louisville area by U.S. News and World Report, has recently hired three surgical technology graduates from the Louisville Campus.
 National graduates Robert Coole, Kelly Stewart, and Miranda Mallicoat have found new careers at Floyd Memorial which performs over 900 surgeries a month.
 Both Robert and Kelly worked at the hospital as externs and they were both hired during their externship, before graduation.
 Shortly thereafter, when Miranda applied for an open position at Floyd Memorial Hospital her fellow classmate, Robert, put in a recommendation on her behalf that helped her secure her job.

-Jeffrey Lawrence, operating room director, agreed with Kathy’s impression of National students and shared how important it is to find an employee who will stay calm and who can work under the pressures of an operating room: “When it comes down to it where they really need it during a trauma…[National College graduates are] calm, they’re collected, they handle it well,” he says, “having that coming out of college is what we’re looking for.”
+Jeffrey Lawrence, operating room director, agreed with Kathy’s impression of National students and shared how important it is to find an employee who will stay calm and who can work under the pressures of an operating room: “When it comes down to it where they really need it during a trauma…[American National University graduates are] calm, they’re collected, they handle it well,” he says, “having that coming out of college is what we’re looking for.”

 Robert, who worked in retail management for many years before enrolling in the surgical technology program at National, said that it was an honor to be offered the job at Floyd Memorial during his externship.
 “It makes you feel proud that someone recognizes you for what you’re doing…for what you’re capable of,” he said.